LMCache/demo/demo3-KV-blending/README.md

 ### What to expect:

-- With the help of LMCache, the vLLM should be able to anser the questions with lower response delay (time to first token).
+- With the help of LMCache, the vLLM should be able to answer the questions with a lower response delay (time to first token).